 Around 8,000 ship calls per year, almost 280 berths for seagoing vessels, nearly 2,100 offered container train connections per week with the European hinterland, 4 state-of-the-art container terminals, 3 cruise terminals and around 50 facilities specialized in handling roro, breakbulk and all kinds of bulk cargoes, along with about 7,300 logistics companies within the city limits - these are just a few of the factors making to one of the world's most flexible, high-performance universal ports.

-The port is connected to more than 1000 seaports all over the world thanks to over 100 liner services.
+The port is connected to the great majority of more than 1000 seaports all over the world thanks to over 100 liner services.
 Additional ports can be served via transshipment.
-138.2 million tons of cargo crossed the quay walls of Germany's largest seaport in 2016.
-That included around 8.9 million standard containers (TEU).
+136.5 million tons of cargo crossed the quay walls of Germany's largest seaport in 2017.
+That included around 8.8 million standard containers (TEU).

 If you want to be informed about map actualization subscribe to our newsletter